flutter/engine/README.md

 Framework](https://github.com/flutter/flutter), which provides a modern, reactive framework, and a rich set of platform, layout and foundation widgets.

-If you want to run/contribute to Flutter Web engine, more tooling can be found at [felt](https://github.com/flutter/engine/tree/main/lib/web_ui#using-felt).
+To Run/contribute into Flutter Web engine, more tooling can be found at [felt](https://github.com/flutter/engine/tree/main/lib/web_ui#using-felt).
 This is a tool written to make web engine development experience easy.

-If you are new to Flutter, then you will find more general information on the Flutter project, including tutorials and samples, on our Web site at [Flutter.dev](https://flutter.dev).
+**New to Flutter?** Find tutorials and samples, on our Web site at [Flutter.dev](https://flutter.dev).
 For specific information about Flutter's APIs, consider our API reference which can be found at the [docs.flutter.dev](https://docs.flutter.dev/).

-Flutter is a fully open source project, and we welcome contributions.
+Flutter is a **fully open source project**, and we welcome contributions.
 Information on how to get started can be found at our [contributor guide](CONTRIBUTING.md).